mailcow/mailcow-dockerized-docs/docs/third_party-mailman3.md

   docker-mailman_mailman:
     external: true
 ```
-The additional volume is used by *Mailman* to generate additional config files for *Mailcow postfix*.
-The external network is build and used by *Mailman*. *Mailcow* needs it to deliver incoming list mails to *Mailman*.
+The additional volume is used by *Mailman* to generate additional config files for *mailcow postfix*.
+The external network is build and used by *Mailman*. *mailcow* needs it to deliver incoming list mails to *Mailman*.
-dockerized-mailcow-mailman

 Create the file `/opt/mailcow-dockerized/data/conf/postfix/extra.cf` (e.g. with `nano`) and add the following lines:

 ```